TheWaveWarden/odin2/README.md

 **IMPORTANT**: Steinbergs licencing prohibits you from distributing any VST2 plugins, unless you've been a registered developer with them since 2018.

 ## Compiling as LV2 Plugin (Linux)
-First, you'll need the LV2 headers.
+In order to build LV2, you need to do everything which is stated under "Compiling as VST2 Plugin (All Platforms).
+Then, you'll need the LV2 headers.
 On Ubuntu you can install them with
 ```
 sudo apt install lv2-dev
 ```